 Welcome from the Chief Residents in the Department of Anesthesiology, at the University of Florida!

-Our large pool of faculty come from diverse backgrounds ranging from decades spent in academia to those experienced in private practice anesthesiology.
+Our large pool of faculty comes from diverse backgrounds ranging from decades spent in academia to those experienced in private practice anesthesiology.
 As a result, our residents receive excellent training in all subspecialties of anesthesiology.
 Many of our award winning faculty members are known nationally and internationally for their exemplary teaching as well as their groundbreaking research and publishing careers.
 Our program trains residents not only to be exceptional clinicians, but also provides opportunities to work on research and/or quality improvement projects.

 Life in Gainesville consists of year-round outdoor activities, plenty of sunshine, and a relatively low cost of living.
 Gainesville is a family friendly, moderately sized city, and the large university offers plenty of activities for residents.
 Major cities such as Tampa, Orlando, and Jacksonville, as well as world-class beaches on the Atlantic and Gulf coasts, are within a two-hour drive.
 Since residents average three full weekends off per month at UF Health, there is time to enjoy much of what Florida has to offer.

 Thank you for expressing interest in our residency program.
 We invite you to come see firsthand what UF Health has to offer you for your educational and personal growth endeavors.